oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 This specification defines header fields that allow a Client to request a fresh nonce value to be used in the OAuth-Client-Attestation-PoP.
 The nonce is opaque to the client.

-An Authorization Server compliant with this specification SHOULD signal via the metadata entry `attestation_nonce_required` which endpoints support a server-provided nonce.
+An Authorization Server compliant with this specification SHOULD signal via the metadata entry `client_attestation_pop_nonce_required` which endpoints support a server-provided nonce.
 The client MUST retrieve a nonce before calls to this endpoint and MUST use this nonce for the Client Attestation PoP.

-A Request to an endpoint supporting the server-provided nonce MUST include the `attestation-nonce-request` field name with the value `true` and use the HTTP method of type HEAD (without payload) to actively request a nonce.
+A Request to an endpoint supporting the server-provided nonce MUST include the `attestation-nonce-request` field name with the value `true` and use the HTTP method of type OPTIONS (without payload) to actively request a nonce.
 The server answers with an HTTP Response with status code 200 without body, but sets the header field `attestation-nonce` to the nonce.

 The client MUST use this nonce in the OAuth-Attestation-PoP as defined in (#client-attestation-pop-jwt).

 The following is a non-normative example of a request:

 ~~~
-HEAD /as/par HTTP/1.1
+OPTIONS /as/par HTTP/1.1
 Host: as.example.com
 attestation-nonce-request: true
 ~~~